Safe and Nonconservative Contingency Planning for Autonomous Vehicles via Online Learning-Based Reachable Set Barriers: Results

 The simulations are implemented in C++ running on an Ubuntu 24.04 LTS system with an Intel Ultra 9 285H CPU with 16 cores and 32 threads.
 The visualization uses RViz in ROS Noetic with a 100 Hz communication rate, while the planning loop operates with a time step $\delta T = 0.08\,\text{s}$ and a planning horizon $N = 50$ for both nominal and safe contingency trajectories.
+Statistically, the solver executes an average of 155 iterations (range: 24--200) per cycle with a mean computation time of 34 ms, satisfying real-time requirements.
+Biconvex structure exploitation with ADMM enables reliable real-time optimization.

 The diagonal elements of the weighting matrices in \eqref{eq:problem3_pto1} are set to $50$ for ${Q}_x,{Q}_y,{Q}_\theta,{Q}_{xv},{Q}_{yv}$, and $100$ for ${Q}_{xd},{Q}_{yd}$.
-All $L_2$ penalty parameters in \eqref{lang_dual_problem} are set to $5$.
+For the ADMM solver, penalty parameters are empirically tuned for robust convergence: $\rho_\theta=5$, $\rho^r_{\text{obs}}=\rho^s_{\text{obs}}=10$, and $\rho_{c,\bullet}=5$ ($\bullet \in \{x,y,\theta\}$).
 The barrier coefficient parameter $\alpha$ is set to $0.8$.
 The HV geometric ellipsoid axes $l_x^h$ and $l_y^h$ are set to $6\,\text{m}$ and $4\,\text{m}$ in the intersection scenario, and set according to their actual shapes in the highway dataset.
 The B\'ezier curve order $n$ is set to $10$.
 Acceleration bounds of $\pm5\, \mathrm{m/s^2}$ are enforced in both longitudinal and lateral directions.
 The terminal angular velocity of the orientation is set to zero.
 The considered HV number is set as $M=4$.
 The consensus step $N_s$ is set to $5$.
-The control-intent set is initialized with $\pm0.2\, \mathrm{m/s^2}$ for longitudinal acceleration bounds and $\pm0.1\, \mathrm{m/s^2}$ for lateral acceleration bounds.
+The control dataset is initialized with $\pm0.2\, \mathrm{m/s^2}$ for longitudinal acceleration bounds and $\pm0.1\, \mathrm{m/s^2}$ for lateral acceleration bounds, representing a deliberate under-approximation.
+To handle perception uncertainties, a linear Kalman Filter estimates the HV state from position and velocity observations with noise covariance $\text{diag}(0.1, 0.1, 0.5, 0.5)$.
+The estimated state covariance is dynamically integrated into the FRS initialization \eqref{eq:init_reachable_set} at each cycle as a $3\sigma$ confidence bound.

 We evaluate five approaches: \begin{itemize} \item[(a)] \textbf{Proposed Safe Contingency Planner}: Our complete framework integrating online-updated FRS-based barrier constraints with contingency planning;